Miscellaneous

 • get_err_stack

-class ExtractAs#
+class ExtractAs(*values)#

-Defines what will go into value field of DeviceAttribute, or what will Attribute.get_write_value() return… Not all the possible values are valid in all the cases.
+Defines what will go into value field of DeviceAttribute, or what will Attribute.get_write_value() return.
+Not all the possible values are valid in all the cases

-class except_flags#
+class except_flags(*values)#

 get_date(self: tango._tango.DeviceAttribute) tango._tango.TimeVal#